 Chase Freedom is a cash back credit card which offers up to 5% cash back rewards in rotating categories for purchases such as at gasoline stations, restaurants and more, subject to quarterly enrollment and maximum in combined purchases each quarter.
 These categories rotate every 3 months.

 All purchases not in the 5% rotating category earn 1% cash back.
 In addition this card offers a 0% introductory APR for 15 months on purchases and balance transfers.

 Chase Freedom features Chase Blueprint.

 Ink Cash Business Credit Card is a business cash rewards card.
-New cardholders can earn a $200 cash back bonus after spending $3,000 in the first three months from opening the account.
+New cardholders can earn a $200 cash back bonus after spending $3,000 on purchases in the first three months from opening the account.

 Ink Cash Business Credit Card features Chase Blueprint, which can come in handy for businesses who tend to buy big ticket items.

 With this business charge card offer you can earn 5x points for each dollar in select business categories, on the first $50,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
 New cardholders, after spending $5,000 in the first three months from account opening, can earn 50,000 bonus points.

 Ink Bold Business Charge Card offers direct access to a live service advisor anytime.
 They offer a $0 introductory annual fee for the first year, then $95

 About Chase Blueprint